Fabian Rieder

-Fabian Rieder (born 16 February 2002) is a Swiss professional footballer who plays as an attacking midfielder for German club FC Augsburg and the Switzerland national team.
+Fabian Rieder (born 16 February 2002) is a Swiss professional footballer who plays as an attacking midfielder for club FC Augsburg and the Switzerland national team.

 Club career

 Born in Koppigen, Rieder is a youth product of the academy of Young Boys.
 He made his professional debut with Young Boys in a goalless Swiss Super League tie with Servette on 17 October 2020.
 He made his first Continental appearance with Young Boys in a 2–1 defeat against Roma in the Europa League on 22 October 2020.
 Rieder played in all six of Young Boys UEFA Champions League group stage matches in the 2021–22 season, scoring his first continental goal in a 1–1 tie against Manchester United at Old Trafford.

 On 31 August 2023, Rieder joined French side Rennes for a reported fee of €15 million (including add-ons), signing a four-year contract with the club.
 On 24 June 2024, he signed a one-year loan contract with Bundesliga club VfB Stuttgart.

 On 1 September 2025, Rieder returned to Bundesliga and signed a five-year contract with FC Augsburg.